-While the amount of IAAs are generally of greater importance, the DAAs are also significant because they're synthesized too slowly to support maximum growth.
-Even if a source has a perfect amino acid profile for a given individual and lifestyle, another important factor - to what extent these acids are actually delivered to the tissues when needed - must be considered.That, in turn, raises the issues of digestion, absorption, actual bioavailability and the potential value of supplementation.
+It’s vital to get the right amount of essential amino acids, but the NAAs are also important because your body doesn’t synthesize them fast enough to support maximum growth.
+Even if you find a source that has the perfect amino acid for your lifestyle, though, you have to consider another important factor: the extent to which those acids are actually delivered to your tissues when needed.
+You’ll also need to consider the issues of digestion, absorption, actual bioavailability, and the potential value of supplementation.

 Peptide Bonded Amino Acids

-Peptide bonded amino and carboxyl groups combine to form "peptide"bonded.
-A peptide bonded amino acid, then consists of two or more typesof amino acids linked by peptide bonds.
+Peptide bonded amino and carboxyl groups combine to form peptide bonds.
+A peptide bonded amino acid consists of two or more types of amino acids linked by peptide bonds.

 Free Form Amino Acids